SMS Hansa (1872): Overseas deployment

 After leaving Venezuelan waters, Hansa sailed for Curaçao in the Lesser Antilles, where she remained until the end of March.
 She thereafter toured ports in the Greater Antilles, visited Greytown, Nicaragua, Colón in what was then still Colombia, and Saint Thomas in the Danish West Indies.
 From Saint Thomas, she departed to make the voyage south to visit South America's east coast.
 Along the way, she stopped in Bahia from 22 to 30 June, and while there, she received orders to sail to the west coast of the continent.
 By that time, the War of the Pacific between Peru, Chile, and Bolivia had broken out, which threatened the security of Germans and other foreign nationals in the country.
-She passed through Montevideo, Uruguay, from 1 to 13 July and arrived in Valparaiso, Chile, on 19 August.
+She passed through Montevideo, Uruguay, from 1 to 13 July and arrived in Valparaíso, Chile, on 19 August.
 From there, she continued on to Callao, Peru.
 By that time, the Peruvian government had seized the German steamer of the Kosmos Reederei company for carrying contraband, and processed the seizure through a prize court.
 Following Hansa's arrival, she received the steamer's crew, who had been sheltering aboard a British gunboat.
 But the Germans were unable to secure the vessel's release, so on 8 September Hansa left the port.
 (Note: Peru eventually released the vessel in January 1880, citing the loyalty of the German expatriate community in the country.)
 Heusner was under strict orders to remain neutral while in the region, and he lacked the necessary force to take direct action in any event.
 (Note: During the Cantonal Revolution in Spain in 1873, Reinhold von Werner significantly exceeded his authority by directly engaging the rebel faction with a German and British force he commanded.
 His actions prompted an uproar in Germany and upon his return, Otto von Bismarck relieved him of command and forbade any further attempts at gunboat diplomacy.)
 Meanwhile, the German naval command commissioned the steam corvette and the gunboat to reinforce Hansa.